Dhana009/FlowHub/testing/phasea.md

 * Reporting concepts (what to report, HTML reports, test metrics, failure analysis)
 * Test runner lifecycle (setup, execution, teardown, fixtures)
 * Separation of concerns (why separate pages, utilities, config, tests)
+* Test data management (dedicated focus):
+  * Test data strategies (hardcoded values, generated data, external files, database seeding)
+  * Data isolation principles (why tests must not depend on each other, how to achieve isolation)
+  * Setup/teardown concepts (when to create data, when to clean up, test independence)
+  * Test data vs. production data (why they differ, how to keep them separate)
+  * Data-driven testing (how to parameterize tests with different data sets)
-* Test data management (how to manage test data, data-driven tests, test data isolation)
+  * Test data builders (how to construct complex test data efficiently)
 * Base classes (why they exist, inheritance patterns, common functionality)
 * Error handling in framework (how to handle failures gracefully, retry logic)
 * Test organization (how to structure tests, test suites, test categories)